 8A.
 Response from Antrim County Planning Commission regarding Sections 2.16B, 2.27B and Section 4.02

-Stridiron announced the PC will complete the review of Chapter 2 before holding a public meeting and proceeding with changes.
+Stridiron announced the PC will complete the review of Chapter 2 before holding a public HEARING and proceeding with changes.

 Stridiron presented the letter from the Antrim County Planning Commission and Minutes from meeting approving changes